moviemasher/moviemasher.js/dev/docs/md/architecture.md

 which other servers are supported, and map each [[Endpoint]] to an actual [[ApiCallback]] request.
 It provides an [[ApiContext]] for child components to quickly see if their server is supported and retrieve a fetch promise for each request.
-Learn more about customizing server interaction in the [Integration Guide](integration.html).
+Learn more about customizing server interaction in the [Client Developer Guide](ClientDeveloper.html).

 The [[Masher]] component sits atop the [[Editor]] interface, allowing editing of either a [[Cast]] or [[Mash]].
 Context is provided to child components so they